220111/portfolio-nextjs/README.md

 # hmorin.com — portfolio

-A statically-generated rebuild of [hmorin.com](https://hmorin.com) using **Next.js (App Router)**.
-The site is content-managed by an external, Git-backed CMS: **no editable copy is hardcoded in components** — every heading, bio, project description, date, and link lives in Markdown files under [`content/`](content/) and is read at build time.
+A statically-generated rebuild of [hmorin.com](https://hmorin.com) using **Next.js**.
+The site is content-managed by a custom external, Git-backed CMS..

 ## Tech